iamwebwiz/slack-invite/readme.md

 - Generate your app key by running `php artisan key:generate` to make your app run.

-- Do a `php artisan serve` from your terminal to launch the app.
-Open your browser and go to `http://localhost:8000/` and you have the app sitting there.
+- Run `php artisan serve` from your terminal to launch the app.
+You can optionally add a `--port={portNumber}` flag to serve the app on a different port than 8000.
+Open your browser and go to `http://localhost:8000/` and you have the app sitting right there.

 ## Contributions